 9. Senior cost accountant

-Analyzing inventory value, operational expenses and depreciation schedules are crucial to organizational success.
-The salary midpoint for jobs with the title of senior cost accountant is $77,000.
+Analyzing inventory value, operational expenses and depreciation schedules are crucial to organizational success, typically handled by senior cost accountants.

 Typical duties: Analyzing manufacturing operations; analyzing manufacturing equipment availability and utilization; performing month-end cost accounting close; maintaining cost accounting system and cost ledger; performing life cycle cost-benefit analysis; analyzing inventory valuations.

 Big data is a big deal.
 As finance departments move from a reporting-focused function to a more analytics-centric one, firms need experienced business analysts to make sense of data and offer sound strategic recommendations.

 Typical duties: Assisting with implementation and support of business information systems across multiple departments; conducting market analysis and analyzing product lines and the overall profitability of the business; developing and sharing reports that enable advertising, customer service, finance, sales and marketing managers to make better business decisions by understanding geography, supply chain and price; ensuring business data and reporting needs are met; developing and monitoring data-quality metrics.